 Patent protection but backwards

 Patents are expensive and protectionism does not solve the climate crisis.
 We can only solve it together!
 So, by publishing my idea, I eliminate the possibility of patenting it.
-Thus, no one else can patent this invention, and then no one else can stop a pole maker from copying or using this idea, including me and my bamboo ski pole colleagues.
+Thus, no one else can patent this invention either.
+Therefore no one else can stop a pole maker from copying this idea.
+That includes me and my bamboo ski pole colleagues.
 The more the merrier!
 I did not order the ferrules alone.
 I did it together with Bart at Kustomaid in the Netherlands, Andre at Bumbear in Bulgaria, Jocke and Pancho in Borgafjäll, and Richard at Laughing Stocks in Australia.

 So, now my friends and I in the “bamboo brotherhood” can build our ski poles without having to worry about someone throwing a spanner into the works.
 The more bamboo poles on the slopes instead of aluminum or carbon fiber poles, the better for the environment and the climate.